robjg/oddjob/README.txt

 Still To Do for 1.3.0
 ---------------------
+- BeanBus
+  - Remove BusAware and ensure BeanBus is being set correctly as a service.
+  - Change destination to be a Collection.
+- Properties load needs log messages.
+Involves adding toString() to all Oddjob InputStream types.
+- Add the ability to change the log level from the UI.
+Add LogLevel TRACE and NONE to match Log4j.
+Add a job that will change Logger log levels.
 - Add Parent Started State to User Guide.
 Document thread, and services.
 - Find bug with destroying JMX Client - see Stack Exceptions in TogetherTest#testClientServerLoopback.
-- Use a server side file system for choosing files on server component designer forms.
-- Allow pasting and dragging Oddjobs onto the startup panel of Oddjob Explorer.
 - Introduce a witheach job that behaves like foreach except that values are 'pushed' into it.
-- Add serialisation of services.
 - Document synthetic annotations in the Developer Guide.
 - Document conversions.
 Possibly include conversions in the Reference.

 Deferred to A Later Version
 ---------------------------
+- Add serialisation of services.
+- Use a server side file system for choosing files on server component designer forms.
+- Allow pasting and dragging Oddjobs onto the startup panel of Oddjob Explorer.
 - Look at what happens when there are exceptions in a timer.
 Should there be a haltOnException flag.
 Should an Exception in a timer be indicated as an exception state not an incomplete state?